consulo/consulo-dev.github.io/docs/basics/plugin_structure/plugin_configuration_file.md

        Don't repeat the name of the plugin.
        For plugins that add language/platform/framework support, the description MUST specify the version of the corresponding language/platform/framework.
        Don't mention the IDE compatibility.
-E.g., don't say "Adds support to IntelliJ IDEA for..."
+E.g., don't say "Adds support to Consulo for..."
        Displayed in the "Plugins" settings dialog and the plugin repository Web interface.
        Simple HTML elements can be included between <![CDATA[  ]]> tags.  -->
   <description>Integrates Volume Snapshot Service W10</description>